Articles

 This is the second in a series of 13 articles on the topic of Estate Planning: further articles in the series seek to bring clarity to some of the issues and implications to be dealt with in fulfilling the three key considerations of Estate Planning – getting the right amount of money, to the right beneficiaries and at the right time; and to prepare you and your family to understand the final plan when drafted.
 The remaining articles consider –

-(This series was first posted to our website over a period from late-2011 through early-2012; it has been refreshed, updated and re-posted in February 2015.)
+(This series was first posted to our website over a period from late-2011 through early-2012.
+Articles within it have been occasionally refreshed/ updated.
+This article was most recently refreshed in January 2025.)